ECMWFCode4Earth/fire-forecast/README.md

 The `fire_forecast` module is subdivided into three main parts:
  1. `fire_forecast.data_preparation` for preprocessing data into various forms
  2. `fire_forecast.deep_learning` for creating, training and loading deep learning models
- 3. `fire_forecast.fire_model` for classical machine learnign approaches In the following we will give a short overview of the different parts and how to use them.
+ 3. #TODO: fill here for classical machine learnign approaches In the following we will give a short overview of the different parts and how to use them.

 All scripts can be called with python -m fire_forecast.module_name.script_name -h to get a help message.